 bS21-2 controls its own production

 Previous studies examined the effects of bS21-2 deletion on mRNA abundance using RNA-Seq (Trautmann and Ramsey, 2022).
 Notably, the gene with the largest change in transcript abundance, yqeY, is encoded in the same operon and immediately downstream of the bS21-2-encoding gene, rpsU2.
 Loss of bS21-2 leads to a 6-fold increase in yqeY transcript, which can be complemented by ectopic expression of bS21-2.
-Further analysis reveals that the region corresponding to the 5´ UTR of rpsU2 is 9-fold increased in the absence of bS21-2 (Fig 1).
+Further analysis reveals that the region corresponding to the 5´ UTR of rpsU2 is increased 9-fold in the absence of bS21-2 (Fig 1).
 These results suggest that bS21-2 autogenously controls its own production, functioning as a negative regulator of the rpsU2 operon transcript.